Call4Cloud | MMP-C | Autopilot | Device Preparation

 And of course, the removable storage device in this example is not accessible!

-Now we have seen what happens when you totally blocked all access to the removable storage, let’s see what happens when you have blocked the possibility to write data to removable storage.
+Now that we have seen what happens when you totally block all access to removable storage, let’s see what happens when you block the possibility of writing data to removable storage.

-The only way how you could test it, just to attach a USB removable storage device and try to create a folder or try to copy some data to it.
+The only way to test it is to attach a USB removable storage device and try to create a folder or copy some data to it.
 You will be prompted with this error: ACCESS DENIED!

 Today a new method for printer protection was released.
-When talking about Device Control, controlling which printer may be used for printing is great!
+When discussing Device Control, controlling which printer may be used for printing is great!

-Please make sure you have the correct license applied!
+Please make sure you have applied for the correct license!

 • Microsoft 365 E3 for functionality/policy deployment